How to pick YOUR wedding photographer

 Obviously we all have budgets and reckless spending is not a healthy approach to anything.
 The average price of a wedding photographer in Yorkshire (for 2017) was £1,242.
 That may shock you or it may not.
 Some people charge less, some people considerably more.

 There’s a tremendous difference in price scales out there.
-Price increases for a number of reasons, be they experience, skill, notoriety (branding), costing, time.
+Price increases for a number of reasons, be they experience, skill, notoriety (branding), costing, or time.
 For the most part price increases because photographers offer an experience; this is different from price or service.
 You might be receiving services, e.g. albums, prints, time, photos; but you want those services to be wrapped within the EXPERIENCE that a particular photographer brings.
 This is unique, as photographers we are individuals and as such we all approach your wedding day in different ways; we are looking for different moments, we’re all drawn to particular emotional cues.

 Each photographer has their own personality and will interact with you differently.
 Different photographers will want you to feel differently on your wedding.